Building Construction Camp – June 11-16, 2023

-The Auburn University College of Architecture, Design and Construction (CADC) is offering full camp scholarships for Architecture Camp.
+The Auburn University College of Architecture, Design and Construction (CADC) is offering full camp scholarships for Building Construction Camp.

 If you plan on attending this camp even if you are not selected for a camp scholarship, please register now to ensure you have a spot.
 If you are selected for a camp scholarship and have already paid for camp, we will refund the registration fee.

 Please pack lightly – but do not forget to bring bedding, a towel, and toiletries.